Lets Keep Redlands on Track

 My Pledge To You!

-Once again, you have told me what needs to be tackled in the next four years and I hope to honour those pledges.
+You have told me what needs to be tackled by Council during this term and I hope to honour the following commitments.

 - Tackle Traffic Congestion;